pulumi/pulumi-hugo/themes/default/content/blog/managing-confluent-kafka-clusters-with-pulumi/index.md

 ### What is Apache Kafka?
 [Apache Kafka](https://kafka.apache.org/) is an event store and stream-processing platform, used by more than 30% of the Fortune 500 today.
 Using Kafka streams, developers can write modern, event-driven applications for real-time data streaming and processing.
 Kafka is used across many industries, including gaming, financial services, healthcare, retail, automotive, and manufacturing.

-However, managing Kafka clusters can require significant operational expertise that leads many organizations to look for a managed solution.
+Kafka Clusters were created to allow scalable high-throughput Infrastructures to store, analyze, and reprocess streaming data.
+However, managing Kafka clusters can require significant operational expertise, leading many organizations to look for a managed solution.

+### What is Confluent Cloud?

 [Confluent Cloud](https://docs.confluent.io/cloud/current/get-started/pulumi-provider.html) provides managed Kafka clusters along with major value-add features such as elasticity, integrated security, stream governance, and improved monitoring.
-Clusters can be provisioned in [AWS](https://www.confluent.io/partner/amazon-web-services/), [Azure](https://www.confluent.io/partner/microsoft-azure/), or [Google Cloud](https://www.confluent.io/partner/google-cloud/) to reduce network latency and egress charges.
+Clusters can be provisioned in AWS, Azure, or Google Cloud to reduce network latency and egress charges.
 Confluent Cloud also offers [cluster linking capabilities](https://docs.confluent.io/platform/current/multi-dc-deployments/cluster-linking/overview.html) to on-prem producers and consumers for hybrid cloud scenarios.

+Using Pulumi, you can manage your Confluent resources and maximize your organization's ability to quickly ship modern, secure, event-driven workloads.

 ## Initializing the Project